MetaMask/metamask-docs/snaps/reference/permissions.md

 }
 ```

-When a user visits the dapp and the dapp calls `wallet_requestSnaps`, if the Snap is already installed, the website connects immediately and can make further calls to the Snap.
+When a user visits the dapp and the dapp calls `wallet_requestSnaps`, if the Snap is already
+installed, the dapp connects immediately and can make further calls to the Snap.
 If the Snap is not installed, the user sees a confirmation to install the Snap.

 Learn more about [allowing automatic connections](../how-to/allow-automatic-connections.md).